 Number tables consecutively in accordance with their appearance in the text with Arabic numerals (ie, 1, 2, 3) and should have brief titles.
 Do not use 1a, 1b, 1c numbering; numerical sequence and separate captions are preferred.
 Avoid vertical rules.
 Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.

-References should be listed numerically, corresponding to their order of appearance in the text.
+References must be listed numerically, corresponding to their order of appearance in the text.
 Citation in the text is by superscript Arabic numerals.
-There are no strict requirements on reference formatting at submission.
-References can be in any style or format as long as the style is consistent and the information is correct and complete.
+Other than requiring numbered references, there are no strict formatting requirements on the list of references at submission; references can be in any format as long as the format is consistent and the information is correct and complete.
 If accepted, the reference style used by the journal will be applied to the accepted article by Elsevier at the proof stage.

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
 If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either “Unpublished results”or “Personal communication.”
 Citation of a reference as “in press” indicates that the item has been accepted for publication.

 Increased discoverability of research and high quality peer review are ensured by online links to the sources cited.
 In order to allow us to create links to abstracting and indexing services, such as Scopus, CrossRef and PubMed, please ensure that data provided in the references are correct.
 Please note that incorrect surnames, journal/book titles, publication year and pagination may prevent link creation.
 When copying references, please be careful as they may already contain errors.
 Use of the DOI is encouraged.